Usage Based Insurance Adoption is Growing Rapidly

 UBI – Where We Are Today

-These reductions signal a shift in the market and become important when constructing a business case for UBI.
-Business case considerations continue to be a widely discussed aspect of insurance telematics when determining market entry strategy.
+These factors signal a shift in the market and become important when constructing a business case for UBI.
+Business case considerations continue to be a widely discussed aspect of insurance telematics when determining market entry strategy including increasing use of insurance models such as pay-as-you-drive (PAYD) and pay-how-you-drive (PHYD).
 A knowledgeable telematics service provider (TSP) can help weigh the issues and tradeoffs when evaluating the business case for

 There is a Critical Mass of UBI Programs

-Insurance telematics technology is maturing at a rapid pace.
+Insurance telematics technological advancement is maturing at a rapid pace and with the growing awareness among consumers is boosting the usage-based insurance market.
 The initial stage, which has already come and gone, focused primarily on cost factors.
 During the initial UBI ramp-up period, development concentrated on providing value for insurers, dealing with deployment cost factors, implementing back-end communications, and deploying OBD (on-board diagnostics) technology.
 The engagement was largely confined to participants within the auto insurance eco-system.

-In its present-day form, UBI offers more expansive possibilities.
-There is an increased focus on extending value to insurance firms, consumers, and partners, as well as enhancing pricing models.
+In its present-day form, UBI offers more expansive possibilities where on a regional basis, North America, Latin America, Europe, Asia Pacific, and the Middle East & Africa segment the global user-based insurance market.
+There is an increased focus on extending value and value added services to insurance firms, consumers, and partners, as well as enhancing pricing models.
 Customer relationship management is much more important.
-Also, agile technology and new data collection mechanisms, including highly mobile solutions, are being explored as a way to align with changing consumer lifestyles.
+Also, agile technology and new data collection mechanisms, including mobile telematics solutions are being quickly adopted as a way to better align with changing consumer lifestyles.
 The connected car ecosystem is growing, bringing numerous opportunities for enriching customer experiences by catering to specialized interests and meeting customer demands for more convenience and support.
 As the connected car ecosystem expands, it is moving rapidly into an era of enhanced driver intelligence.

 Looking ahead, the connected car ecosystem will likely flourish as it ushers in an era of sophisticated data analytics and improved scoring.
 More powerful mobile applications, deeper Internet of Things enablement, innovative new data-collection options, optimized policyholder personalization, and extensive value-added services will develop over time.